microsoft/botbuilder-utils-js/packages/botbuilder-transcript-cosmosdb/README.md

 .catch(console.error);
 ```

-### Delete Conversation in CosmosDB
+### Delete Conversation in Cosmos DB

-This middleware exposes an API, `deleteTranscript`, which deletes a specific conversation and all of its activites from the CosmosDB transcript store.
+This middleware exposes an API, `deleteTranscript`, which deletes a specific conversation and all of its activites from the Cosmos DB transcript store.

 It takes the following parameters:
 - `channelId` -  (String - required) Identifier for the channel of interest.